 Traditional Dental Bridge

-A traditional dental bridge involves creating a crown for the tooth or implant on either side of the missing tooth, with a pontic (false tooth) in between.
-This is the most common type of dental bridge.
+A traditional dental bridge is the most common type, involving the creation of a crown for the tooth or implant on either side of the gap left by a missing tooth.
+A pontic (false tooth) is placed in between these crowns.

 - Cost Range: $2,000 – $5,000 per pontic and crown for each abutment tooth.